Writing: Fostering Literacy Through Art®

 —The Image-Making Poetry Packet (teachers manual) provides teachers with step-by-step guidelines for creating a portfolio of hand-painted textured papers and simple collage images.
 A variety of poetry masters, appropriate for students of all ages, make the Image-Making poetry process easy to integrate into many areas of the curriculum.
 A supplemental folder provides examples of a wide range of poems that accompany a sample collage image.

-Image-Making Research-Based Mentor Stories
+Image-Making Research-Based Mentor Texts

 and Station Labels